Emperor Norton: In popular culture

-Norton also appears as a character alongside Twain in the comic book series The Sandman by Neil Gaiman, here his delusion is caused by Dream of the endless.
+Joshua A. Norton as Emperor Norton also appears as a character alongside Mark Twain in the issue #31 "Three Septembers and a January" of the graphic novel series The Sandman by Neil Gaiman, where his delusion is caused by Morpheus, the King of Dreams and Nightmares.
+Norton has also been credited as the inspiration for "Emperor Smith", subject of the 22nd volume of Lucky Luke.

 Since 1974, the Imperial Council of San Francisco has been conducting an annual pilgrimage to Norton's grave in Colma, California, just outside San Francisco.
 In January 1980, ceremonies were conducted in San Francisco to honor the 100th anniversary of the death of "the one and only Emperor of the United States."

+A bar in the Tenderloin neighborhood of San Francisco is named Emperor Norton's Boozeland in honor of his legacy.
+Among its many art-deco style furnishings is an authentic promissory note issued by Emperor Norton and purchased by one of the bar's co-owners.

-The Emperor Norton Trust, founded and based in San Francisco from 2013 to 2019, and originally known as The Emperor's Bridge Campaign, is a nonprofit, now based in Boston and San Francisco, that engages in research, education, and advocacy to advance the legacy of Emperor Norton.
+The Emperor Norton Trust — founded in 2013 as The Emperor's Bridge Campaign, based in San Francisco until 2019, and based in Boston and San Francisco since 2020 — is a nonprofit that engages in research, education, and advocacy to advance the legacy of Emperor Norton.

+In the game Victoria 3 by Paradox Interactive, Norton is an in-game "Agitator" who can become leader of The United States.

 Emperor Norton is considered a patron saint of Discordianism.

 Public tributes

 There have been perennial efforts to name major public San Francisco landmarks after Emperor Norton or to enact other permanent local tributes to him.